Introduction

 NMR parameters subset

-The best way to check the NMR data is getting only the information necessary to perform an NMR calculation, i.e., a subset of parameters with the attributes isotopes
+The best way to check the NMR data is getting only the information necessary to perform an NMR calculation, i.e., a subset of the parameters

 , shifts